 Make some calls to vendors like DJs or the local ice cream truck, or hop online and check prices for things you think you’d use for different family event programs.

-For fundraisers, don’t forget to include fundraiser expenses since it takes money to make money.
+Don’t forget to include fundraiser expenses since it takes money to make money.

 Yes, they will be offset by the income, but it’s necessary to track to get a true financial picture.